APS301123/GRIPS-UMAP-Practice/README.md

 # GRIPS-UMAP-Practice

 This is a project created to track my learning of UMAP.
 This does not include any ML applications of UMAP yet.
+IMPORTANT: The descriptions of the UMAP graphs are inaccurate as they are based on previously incorrect code that as been updated.

 ---